jdoleary/Spellmasons/TasksCurrent.md

 - bug: Game over triggers too early if the player is ressed in the same turn that they die
 - let our faction go before enemy units go
-- What happens if you freeze a ally hero then go through the portal yourself

-  - "level 1" text never appears on load

 - Bug: undoing SOME cards and redoing them in a different order didn't work as expected